Brightify/Reactant/docs/tutorials/notes.md

 First thing you'll notice is that there's a lot of complex text in the header.
 That's actually defining the component you're creating right now, that's why the file ends with `</Component>` and every `ui.xml` file has to have this structure (except for the `rootView="true"` if you don't want the view to be a `RootView`).

 Now create another file.
-For this one select `Empty` as file type, its name should be identical to the file you created for `NoteCell` but with the file suffix `ui.xml`
+For this one select `Empty` as file type, its name should be identical to the file you created for `NoteCell` but with the file suffix `ui.xml` – `NoteCell.ui.xml`.

 Copy the header from `MainRootView.ui.xml`, don't forget to add the ending `</Component>` as well.
 We're going to change the header a bit because `NoteCell` shouldn't take up the whole screen, so we'll get rid of